-4.17 At local level Oxfordshire County Council has responsibility for public health and so is important in helping frame the policies of the Local Plan Review.
-Both the integrated care board and NHS England have important roles to play.
-Regular meetings are held with the Board on the Local Plan, development proposals and on a wide range of issues relating to local health provision.
-An SOCG is being prepared with the health bodies.
+4.17 At the local level Oxfordshire County Council has responsibility for public health and so is important in helping frame the policies of the Local Plan Review.
+Both the Integrated Care Board (ICB) and NHS England also have important roles to play.
+Regular meetings are held with officers from the ICB on the Local Plan, development proposals and on a wide range of issues relating to local primary care provision.
+An SOCG is being prepared with the health bodies (the ICB and the Oxford University Hospitals Trust).
 The Future Oxfordshire Partnership has produced the Oxfordshire Health Impact Tool Kit.
-The purpose of the tool kit is to deliver sustainable growth across the County and aims to positively impact on health inequalities and to create healthy, more resilient and sustainable communities.
+The purpose of the tool kit is to facilitate the delivery of sustainable growth across the County and aims to positively impact on health inequalities and to create healthy, more resilient and sustainable communities.

 4.18 Working with the County Council the draft Local Plan seeks to provide for educational needs, provide for health needs and promote healthy lifestyles including the provision of green and blue infrastructure.
+Active Travel England (ATE) is now a statutory consultee for larger planning applications and will now help deliver walking, wheeling and cycling infrastructure on all future large developments, enabling more people to make healthier, greener and cheaper travel choices.